Describes the available methods for authenticating Greenplum Database clients.

 This example shows how to edit the

-pg_hba.conf file on the coordinator host to allow remote client access to all databases from all roles using encrypted password authentication.
+pg_hba.conf file on the master host to allow remote client access to all databases from all roles using encrypted password authentication.

 Add a line to the file for each type of connection you want to allow.
 Records are read sequentially, so the order of the records is significant.
 Typically, earlier records will have tight connection match parameters and weaker authentication methods, while later records will have looser match parameters and stronger authentication methods.
 For example:

 # allow the gpadmin user local access to all databases # using ident authentication local all gpadmin ident sameuser host all gpadmin 127.0.0.1/32 ident host all gpadmin ::1/128 ident # allow the 'dba' role access to any database from any # host with IP address 192.168.x.x and use md5 encrypted # passwords to authenticate the user # Note that to use SHA-256 encryption, replace md5 with # password in the line below host all dba 192.168.0.0/32 md5

 Allows the connection unconditionally, without the need for a password or any other authentication.
 This entry is required for the

 gpadmin role, and for Greenplum utilities (for example